levand/immuconf/README.md

 - `resources/config.edn` is checked into git.
 It defines certain config items that always apply.
 It also defines _overridable values_.
-For example, it could specify that there be a database connection defined in subsequent config files.
+For example, it could specify that there must be a database connection defined in subsequent config files.
 - `resources/staging.edn` is also checked into git.
 Presumably there are also `resources/prod.edn` and `resources/dev.edn` which could be